-Dongle DACs became a hot commodity in 2021, but knowing which one makes sense for you and the headphones or powered loudspeakers that you own takes more than just a quick peek at the specifications.
+Dongle DACs are a hot commodity in 2022, but knowing which one makes sense for you and the headphones or powered loudspeakers that you own takes more than just a quick peek at the specifications.

 Questyle’s M12 Dongle DAC which I reviewed recently was the luxury Chinese manufacturer’s first foray into the category and its performance made me realize that their long-term expertise in regard to high-end headphone amplifiers does matter.

 Questyle doesn’t cut corners and the M12 proved to be much more capable than many of its rivals; the more expensive Questyle M15 isn’t a replacement and I was curious to see if the uptick in price placed it into the top tier in the category.

 While the M12 is single ended with a 3.5mm jack, the Questyle M15 offers both single ended (via a 3.5mm port) and balanced (via a 4.4mm balanced port) sets of outputs.

 The M15 is larger the the M12 but the weight difference is negligible and neither unit is difficult to travel with.

 The M15 uses a metal shell on three sides and a glass face so technology nerds have something to look at.
 Unlike the M12 with its automatic gain switching, the M15 gives the user a manual switch on the side eliminating one of the complaints leveled against the M12.